MBE-CASSCF Approach for the Accurate Treatment of Large Active Spaces

 may be calculated by summing reference (ref) and correlation (corr) contributions, the latter of which are expanded in terms of recursive increments:

+$\left(\mathbf{D}_{u'}^\mathrm{corr}\right)_{uv}$ describes the correlation contribution to the 1-RDM element of orbitals $u$ and $v$ obtained from the CASCI calculation involving orbital $u'$.
+The same is true for $\left(\Delta\mathbf{D}_{u'v'}^\mathrm{corr}\right)_{uv}$, except that the correlation contribution is now obtained from a CASCI calculation involving orbitals $u'$ and $v'$, and that the previous-order increments $\left(\mathbf{D}_{u'}^\mathrm{corr}\right)_{uv}$ and $\left(\mathbf{D}_{v'}^\mathrm{corr}\right)_{uv}$ are subtracted such that the resulting increment only describes the mutual contribution of both orbitals.
+For higher-order increments, all previous-order increments are subtracted.
 In Eqs. \ref{ref_1_rdm} and \ref{ref_2_rdm}, the reference 1- and 2-RDMs usually describe a single-determinant wave function occupied according to the Aufbau principle, in which case all elements of Eqs. \ref{corr_1_rdm} and \ref{corr_2_rdm} needed to describe MOs outside the increment active space will vanish.
 From a computational perspective, this will significantly reduce memory requirements in the early orders of the expansion.
-However, from a theoretical point of view, whenever the expansion space includes more than one occupied orbital and the MBE is terminated early on, both the energy and the orbital gradient constructed from the 1- and 2-RDMs in Eqs. \ref{corr_1_rdm} and \ref{corr_2_rdm} will deviate some from direct expansions of these properties.
+However, from a theoretical point of view, whenever the expansion space includes more than one occupied orbital and the MBE is terminated early on, both the energy and the orbital gradient constructed from the 1- and 2-RDMs in Eqs. \ref{corr_1_rdm} and \ref{corr_2_rdm} will depart slightly from direct expansions of these properties.
 The interested reader is referred to the supporting information (SI) for a more detailed discussion of this issue.\\

 Alternatively, RDMs can be immediately contracted with MO integrals for every individual increment calculation to form the corresponding elements of the generalized Fock matrix in Eqs. \ref{gradient_eqs}.
 Due to the recursive nature of the MBE, such an expansion will require storage of the general-occupied and general-active blocks of the matrix for every increment: